elflacosebas/migraR/README.md

 # migraR
-R package for migration analysis
+R package for migration analysis focused by now in the Rogers and Castro multi exponential model.

 This package was created by J. Sebastian Ruiz-Santacruz and Jackson Garcés in 2018.